Last Updated on October 21, 2021

 Going swimming can be great fun for the whole family, but what if the pool is cloudy?
 Cloudy pool water is unattractive, of course, but is it safe?
-Pool water has a lot of elements in it which can impact the color and clarity of the water.
+Pool water has a lot of elements that can impact the color and clarity of the water.

 Is it Safe To Swim In A Cloudy Pool?